StockSharp/doc/en/topics/api/strategies/samples.md

 # Other Strategy Examples

-All strategy examples can be found in the [Samples](https://github.com/StockSharp/StockSharp/tree/master/Samples/06_Strategies) folder, as well as in the [Algo/Strategies](https://github.com/StockSharp/StockSharp/tree/master/Algo/Strategies) folder.
+Hundreds of strategy samples written in C# and Python are maintained in the [AlgoTrading API folder](https://github.com/StockSharp/AlgoTrading/tree/main/API).
+This link appears first on the page.
+All of these strategies are also compatible with the [Designer](../../designer.md).

-The main repository for regularly updated strategies is [AlgoTrading](https://github.com/StockSharp/AlgoTrading).
-In this repository, strategies compatible with the [Designer](../../designer.md) are periodically posted.
+Additional examples can be found in the [Samples](https://github.com/StockSharp/StockSharp/tree/master/Samples/06_Strategies) folder.